5 ‘Negative’ Stereotypes About Gen Z That Will Actually Help Them in the Workplace

 With over 61 million Gen Zers entering the workplace, it’s important to dispel negative stereotypes that employers hold about the incoming generation and see these stereotypes for what they are – points of view and characteristics that can be valuable assets to the workplace.
 As Gen Z matures, their strong set of values, mastery of technology, and selective focus will allow them to be dynamic members of today’s workforce.
 And you'll be wise to recruit Gen Z. Learn more about Gen Z and early career talent in RippleMatch's Fiction vs Fact of Gen Z guide.

-Sharon Uche is a public relations professional who researches the intersection of social responsibility and Generation Z and multicultural communities.
-Her 2018 thesis specifically focuses on the attitudes and perceptions held by Generation Z based on an organization’s corporate social responsibility communication efforts.
-She received her bachelor’s degree in journalism and media studies from the University of Nevada, Las Vegas and her master’s degree in public relations from Syracuse University.
+Sharon Uche Ph.D. is a communications research and strategist who researches the intersection of social responsibility and Generation Z and multicultural communities.
+She received her bachelor’s degree in journalism and media studies from the University of Nevada, Las Vegas and her master’s degree in public relations from Syracuse University, and her doctorate from Howard University in communications and media studies.
+Learn more about how her consulting company can help you understand generational trends and differences.

 This article was adapted from its original post, '3 Negative Stereotypes About Gen Z That Are Actually Good.'